 The bottom line is I was too scared to look at my income and expenses daily and weekly, because I was fearful of missing my goals and then feeling bad about myself.

 Basically, the same issue above: when fearful of something, we tend to avoid thinking about it at all costs.

-But, I found out pretty quickly that having a crummy money mindset isn’t going to lead to a flourishing freelance business no matter how hard you pound the pavement looking for work.
+But, I found out pretty quickly that having a crummy money mindset isn’t going to lead to a flourishing business no matter how hard you pound the pavement looking for work.

 Most of the tactics on this list are ones to help you conquer scary parts of being a creative freelancer like putting your talent out there and accepting that there will be some rejection.